WordPress/HelpHub/CONTRIBUTING.md

 This task tells compiler to watch all changes created in `.scss` files and rebuild a new `style.css` every time you save the file.

 While you can use regular CSS syntax in `.scss` files (as long as Travis tests are passed), we would like to encourage you to [learn](http://sass-lang.com/guide) and use Sass as much as possible.
-It's good for you and for project.
+It's good for you and for the project.

 ## Propose design suggestions and improvements